 Lonely School of Nia Country

 We crossed the mountain pass with endless white reeds, and when we arrived at Nuoc Nia school, it was almost noon.
-The mist had not yet cleared, the air was still cold, and water still dripped from the tops of the trees and blades of grass.
+The mist had not yet completely cleared, the air was still chilly, and water still dripped from the tops of the trees and blades of grass.
 We were greeted by the clear, innocent black eyes of the students and the gentle smile of Mr. Tuan.

-Ms. Y My holds hands to teach letters to first grade students.
+Ms. Y My holds hands to teach letters to first grade students

 Ms. My said that in 2020, she returned to teach at Nuoc Nia School.
-When she first arrived, she was always worried at night, especially during the rainy season.
-Back then, there was no place to sleep, so parents put a board and a blanket in a corner of the preschool classroom for the teacher to lie down.
+When she first arrived, she was always worried every night, especially during the rainy season.
+Back then, there was no place to sleep, so parents placed a plank and a blanket in a corner of the preschool classroom for the teacher to lie down.
 Many nights, the rain poured down heavily on the corrugated iron roof, and Ms. My sat huddled in a corner of the room waiting for morning.
 "The scariest thing was when I had to go out, there were leeches everywhere," Ms. My said.

 As for Mr. Tuan, for several years now, he has had to use broken student desks and use planks as a bed.
 His sleeping place is right in the corner of Mr. Tuan's classroom.
 "There are many rainy days when the roof leaks everywhere, so he has to sleep in the newly built classroom.
 He wakes up early in the morning to rearrange the desks and chairs so that the students can go to class," said Mr. Tuan.

-Student meals at school
+Students' meals at school

-Students of Nua School
+Students of Nuoc Nia School

 Source link